Co-operative Commonwealth Federation (Ontario Section): End of the CCF/New Party and revival

-Donald C. MacDonald became leader in 1953, and spent the next years rebuilding the party, from two seats when he took over the party's helm, to three in his first election and then five in 1959.
+Donald C. MacDonald was elected leader at the 1953 leadership convention. and spent the next years rebuilding the party, from two seats when he took over the party's helm, to three in his first election and then five in 1959.
 Delegates from the Ontario CCF, delegates from affiliated union locals, and delegates from New Party Clubs took part in the founding convention of the New Democratic Party of Ontario held in Niagara Falls at the Sheraton Brock Hotel from 7–9 October 1961 and elected MacDonald as their leader.
 The Ontario CCF Council ceased to exist on Sunday, 8 October 1961, when the newly elected NDP executive officially took over.
 The rebuilding process continued under Macdonald who led a 20-person caucus by the time he stepped down in 1970.